 The light-detection circuit is simple to make and consists of a light-to-voltage converter and a 10 kΩ resistor.
 Figure 6 shows an internal diagram of the light-to-voltage converter.
 When light hits the light-to-voltage converter it outputs a voltage that is proportional to the intensity of the light that is shining on it.

 A circuit diagram shows a light-to-voltage converter wired in parallel with a resistor and connected to a circuit with an LED and battery.

 Figure 6.
 This is an internal circuit of a light-to-voltage converter.
 (TAOS, Inc., 2006.)

 - It is easy to build this circuit on a solderless breadboard.
-You can learn how to use a breadboard in the Science Buddies reference How to Use a Breadboard.
+You can learn how to use a breadboard in the Science Buddies reference How to Use a Breadboard for Electronics and Circuits.
 You can follow the written directions to insert each component, and refer to the breadboard diagram in Figure 9.

 - First, place two fresh batteries into the battery holder.
 Make sure the "+" symbols on the battery line up with the "+" symbols inside the battery holder.
 Connect the battery pack's red lead to the breadboard's power bus, and the black lead to the breadboard's ground bus.

 The light-to-voltage converter is shown in Figure 7.
 It has three pins: ground (GND), power (VDD), and output (OUT).

 Figure 7.
 Light-to-voltage converter pin configuration.
 (TAOS, Inc., 2006.)